Rebel Summer Camp FAQs

 Q - Who are the Patrol Leaders?

-A - Each Patrol has an experienced member of the Council who is in charge, helping you get to activities, acting as the point of contact with Charly, and checking to make sure you’re doing ok.
-They have a Seconder to help them.
+A - Each Patrol has an experienced member the Club who is in charge of coordinating your Patrol.
+They will link you all up ahead of Camp, arrange the meet and greet at the start of Camp, and they are there to help you get to activities and check to make sure you’re doing ok.
+They can answer any questions you have, or link up with Charly to get an answer from the Camp team.
+Each Patrol Leader has a Seconder to help them.
 Patrol Leaders are first-aid trained, and have attended a number of our Meet Ups.
-If you have a minor first aid issue, speak to either your Patrol Leader or an instructor.
-If you need more serious help, head to the main Chalet or call an ambulance.
-We have an emergency phone number during Camp which is on your lanyard.
-This phone number is available 24 hours a day, and manned by Blackwell Adventure staff.
+If you have a minor first aid issue, speak to either your Patrol Leader or activity instructor.
+If you need more serious help, head to the main office or call an ambulance.

 Q - I’m a Spoonie, is Camp for me?